norvig/paip-lisp/docs/chapter21.md

 ## 21.13 Other Primitives

-To support the : `test` predicates made in various grammar rules we need definitions of the Prolog predicates `if, member, =, numberp`, and `atom`.
+To support the `:test` predicates made in various grammar rules we need definitions of the Prolog predicates `if, member, =, numberp`, and `atom`.
 They are repeated here:

 ```lisp